 I talk about the primary components of printer’s ink and ink’s impact on global warming.
 I outline and speak about the long-stitch binding method, used by bookbinders with disabilities to bind Kyo and Obi.
 The session is suitable for eight years and older, including parents.
 Session duration: 60 to 90 minutes.

-A thought and writing workshop, which is a separate component and is not part of the session, juxtaposes facts and fiction to understand the relation and the difference between information and mental concepts.
-From there, we explore deeper, to glance briefly at subjective reality, where facts and fiction are often one and the same, leading us to a third layer–the layer of truth.
+A thought and writing workshop, which is a separate component and not part of the session, juxtaposes facts and fiction to understand the relation and the difference between information and mental concepts.
+From here, we explore deeper, to glance briefly at subjective reality, where facts and fiction are often one and the same, leading us to a third layer–the layer of truth.
 We interpret two concepts, one practical and the other interpersonal.
 Friendship, the interpersonal concept, is deconstructed into the qualities that make a friend.
 Children are encouraged to identify these qualities in Kyo and Obi, select the qualities they wish to represent, and write a story that includes the selected qualities.
 The workshop helps children to start seeing how closely linked mental concepts are to our understanding of reality.
 It introduces the idea of the observer’s role in defining a concept.
 It also begins the process of probing concepts to explore an aspect of a concept in a story.
 The workshop is appropriate for children who can analyse concepts.
 Activity duration: 90 to 120 minutes, depending on the depth of interaction.

-I have had sessions at:
+I have had interactive sessions with children at:

 0| Live Happy, a community NGO, Goa (India)

 0| The Learning Centre, a non-formal education centre, Goa (India)